Taiwo-Rachael/Transaction-Reports-Download-Bots/README.md

 # Third Party Reports Downloader Bots
-FastAPI service for bots that download transaction reports from third-party platforms like NIBSS and INTERSWITCH.
+FastAPI service for bots that download transaction reports from NIBSS and INTERSWITCH report portal.
 The application is containerized with Docker for seamless deployment.

 ## Table of Contents
 1. [Features](#features)